Physics D60-0 - 20

 ADVANCED TOPICS IN STATISTICAL MECHANICS:

-INTRODUCTION TO NONLINEAR DYNAMICS AND CHAOS
+INTRODUCTION TO NONLINEAR DYNAMICS AND CHAOSInstructor: Predrag Cvitanovic'

 Office Address: Tech F332